deliveroo/routemaster/README.md

 ![](https://www.dropbox.com/s/qbn1srjjcb8t0vh/Screenshot%202016-08-25%2016.41.54.png?raw=1)

+Events are (by default) delivered in ordered batches, ie. a given HTTP request to a subscriber contains several events, from all subscribed topics.

 ## Rationale

-We built Routemaster because existing buses for distributed architecture aren't satisfactory to us; either they're too complex to host and maintain, don't support key features (persistence), or provide too much rope to hang ourselves with.
+We built Routemaster because existing buses for distributed architectures aren't satisfactory to us; either they're too complex to host and maintain, don't support key features (persistence), or provide too much rope to hang ourselves with.